All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Spell My Name with an "S": His name should actually be spelled "Bon Kurei", a reference to a Buddhist festival, yet "Bon Clay" is far more deeply ingrained in the fandom due to early fan translations and later official ones in both English and Japanese using Clay.
 Part of the rationale, apart from sounding similar, is that Clay references his morphing abilities.

 - Stealth Pun: Mr. 2 proudly calls himself an okama.
 Okama is a Japanese slang term that can refer to a gay man or male crossdresser.
-The term literally means pot and is derived from the slang usage of the term to refer to the buttocks in regards to certain "homosexual male interactions".
+The term literally means pot and is derived from the slang usage of the term to refer to the buttocks in regards to certain "homosexual male interactions," and in modern Japanese society is outright considered a homophobic and transphobic slur.
 The bottom half of Mr. 2's Baroque Works outfit has him wearing very big and distinctively shaped almost pot-like pantaloons that emphasize his pelvic region.

 - Token Good Teammate: Of Baroque Works.
 When he meets the Straw Hats, he's very friendly and entertains them for a while (to be fair, this is before he learns the Straw Hats are wanted by Baroque Works) and is one of the few to perform a HeelFace Turn.